 Beyond the hotel grounds, DUO Galleria itself houses various restaurants such as Peruvian concept Tono Cevicheria, French concept So France as well as Japanese concepts Man Man Japanese Unagi Restaurant and Nana’s Green Tea.
 (Let’s Eat, a food court serving local fare, is available for the impoverished who have expensive enough taste to have booked an Andaz stay.)
 The popular Great Gatsby-esque Atlas Bar, housed within the Gotham City-ish Parkview Square, is just steps away.

 The hotel appears to have ironed out most of the kinks that were present during my initial visit.
 Aside from displaying a marked confidence in both their service and F&B offerings, the guest rooms are also some of the most chic, comfortable and well-designed in Singapore.
-I would definitely return (and maybe, for once, try their continental breakfast!).
+I would definitely return.

 5 Fraser Street